metaheed/kolle/doc/data_vault_automation.md

-### Convert relational model to data warehouse data vault model
+### Convert document model to data warehouse data vault model

 As a part of this tutorial, we will see how to transfer the relational model to the data vault model using Kolle without writing any single line of code.